numbat70/clyde/_docs/Content/99_Skills_Water_Safety.md

 It is the homework that will pay off if you have an oncident during your trip.
 - You document the procedures that you will follow.
 - You document relevant information that is relevant to the trip
 - You research safe exit's, called Emergency Access Point's (EAP's) and generate useful references for them such as what3words.

 ### How to use it
 - Laminate it
 - Make sure everyone on the trip knows where it is (or has a copy)
 - Make sure that you understand where all the EAP's are
 - Rehearse it
 - If an incident happens then get it out and follow it.
 You and other team members may well be in shock.
-Following teh script will compensate for this.
+Following the script will compensate for this.

 ### Docs
 - [Template EAP](#)